krupagaliya/MediMind-AI-Agent/README.md

    - User: "Tell me about diabetes"
    - System: Provides comprehensive information about diabetes and management

+5. **Home Remedies**
+   - User: "I have a mild headache, any natural remedies?"
+   - System: Suggests safe home remedies like peppermint oil compress or ginger tea with preparation instructions

+6. **Combined Assistance**
+   - User: "I have a cold, what can I do?"
+   - System: Provides home remedies for mild symptoms AND finds nearby pharmacies or clinics if needed

 ### System Responses Include

 - **Symptom Analysis**: Preliminary assessment with urgency levels
 - **Hospital Information**: Name, address, phone, rating, hours, and status
 - **Emergency Guidance**: Step-by-step instructions for emergency situations
 - **Health Information**: Condition descriptions, symptoms, and care recommendations
+- **Home Remedies**: Natural remedy suggestions with preparation instructions and safety guidance
 - **Safety Reminders**: Always includes medical disclaimers and emergency number (108)

 ## 🔧 Configuration